 Planning a program for your Rover crew requires not only much thought, but also input and advice from all members of the crew.
 Otherwise you can plan all you like, but still end up with unhappy members.
-Ideally, a meeting near the beginning of the year should be dedicated to planning for the year, deciding on goals for the year, and how to best accomplish these.
+Ideally, a meeting near the beginning of the year should be dedicated to planning, deciding on goals, and how to best accomplish these for the year.

-Planning should involve looking at both the service and the social aspects of the crew's activities for the year.
+Planning should involve looking at both the service and social aspects of the crew's activities for the year.
 However, often these can be combined, with a great deal of success.